(set: $name to

 Maybe you can eat FODMAPS.
 Or maybe FODMAPS will fuck you up.
 Whether your decisions involve garlic or Prozac or mobility aids or how/when/whether to sleep, you’re continually confronted with impossible choices: Will you be believed?
 Will unkind foods enhance your crip/mad ethos during an assessment intake?
 If you vomit on your healthcare provider, will you crip-level up or down?
 Does garlic spell life or death? <a href="https://opengameart.org/content/evil-garlic-and-heart-oga-summer-jam-2021" target="_blank"><img src="img/garlic.png" alt="three cloves of evil garlic"></a>

-[[Take me away from the garlic->crip theory]]
+* [[Take me away from the garlic->crip theory]]

-[[I am bracing myself to read about death and violence->necropolitics]]
+* [[I am bracing myself to read about death and violence->necropolitics]]

 Long COVID is both new and not new.
 It is new in the most literal sense: a virus that had never existed before 2019.
 It is new because we could not predict its patterns, because we had no idea whose lives it would steal and how it would tear through the world, turning mundanity upside down in ways that have been in turn menacing and productive.
 But it is also not new at all.
 The patterns the pandemic has revealed are very old: the virus has thrown into sharp relief the necropolitics disabled folks have been drawing attention to for ages, that power ultimately manifests in the “capacity to dictate who may live and who must die” (Mbembé, 2003, p.
 11).
+We understand this, that Long COVID is just a new manifestation of a perpetual injustice.

-We understand this, that Long COVID is just a new manifestation of a perpetual injustice; the committee that wrote the Long COVID Workbook (2021) invokes this point, too, though their focus is on a lack of documentation for students coming through disability services offices rather than on [[the violence this documentation perpetuates->documentation]].
-Still, they historicize the growing population of students seeking the support of disability services offices, comparing them to students displaced by Hurricane Katrina, the vast majority of whom were Black, seeking support without documents and diagnoses (p.
+You may remember us talking about the Long COVID Workbook at the very start of this game, in our [[Read Me->long covid workbook]] section.
+The committee that wrote the Long COVID Workbook (2021) invokes this point about injustice, though their focus is on the lack of documentation for students coming through disability services offices rather than on the [[violence this documentation perpetuates->documentation]].
+Still, they historicize the growing population of students seeking the support of disability services offices, comparing them to students displaced by Hurricane Katrina seeking support without documents and diagnoses (p.
 13).
 As the workbook authors note, this is nothing new.
 Depriving BIPOC and disabled students of needed support via appeals to bureaucracy is nothing new.
-That university administrators don’t seem to care at all if their students find their classes accessible, if they, along with faculty and staff, feel safe is nothing new.

-As it stands, universities are not taking responsibility for their part in Long COVID.
-They won’t acknowledge that they have created disability, both through the bureaucratic structures that socially construct disability, and also through their swift and forced return to in-person teaching and learning, which contributed to the continued spread of the mutating, uncontrolled virus through campus communities all across the country.
+But the Long COVID Workbook fails to mention how Black students were disproportionately impacted by Katrina, both in its displacement and the institutional (federal, local, academic) neglect in its aftermath.
+Having neglected their moral duties time and again, universities are not taking responsibility for their part in Long COVID.
+They won’t acknowledge that they have created disability, both through the bureaucratic structures that socially construct disability, and also through their swift and forced return to in-person teaching and learning, which contributed to the continued spread of the mutating, uncontrolled virus through campus communities all across the globe.
 Universities are the reason so many students are now experiencing Long COVID, and universities are the reason they are unable to access their coursework and classrooms in the ways they need to now that they have Long COVID.
-Institutions don’t care who lives and who dies.
-They demonstrate their devaluing of the lives of immunocompromised people, people living with vulnerable people, and truly everyone else, as this unpredictable virus has rampaged across the world, taking the old and the young, the immunocompromised and immunocompetent.
-University of Michigan lecturer Lisa Steichmann <a href="https://www.washingtonpost.com/education/2021/09/22/professors-covid-masks-college-protest/" target="_blank">shared her story with the Washington Post</a> in the fall:

 <blockquote>In between teaching two of her classes, Lisa Steichmann got an ultrasound to check whether cancer had spread to her lymph nodes.
 After losing four organs to the disease in the past decade, she was relieved by the results.
 But it was only the first of a series of high-stakes tests on her mind: She scheduled 12 coronavirus tests, one each week this semester.
 Despite her requests and a doctor’s note warning of the specific danger the disease poses for her, she had not gotten permission to teach fully remotely when classes started this fall, she said.</blockquote>